Linaro/website/_posts/current/blog/2023-10-02-introducing-1-0-0-beta-release-of-windowsperf-visual-studio-extension.md

 ---
 layout: post
 title: Introducing 1.0.0-beta release of WindowsPerf Visual Studio extension
-description: >-
-  The WindowsPerf team is excited to unveil the WindowsPerf GUI (Graphical User Interface) project, a Visual Studio 2022 extension designed to bring a seamless UI experience to WindowsPerf, the command-line performance profiling tool for Windows on Arm.

-  The project is a Linaro open-source initiative, It lives under the GitLab repo vs-extension.

-  Find out more about what exactly WindowsPerf is, and why we need a graphical interface.
+description: "Introducing WindowsPerf 1.0.0-beta Visual Studio extension:
+  Explore the new sampling feature for optimized code performance.
+Dive deep into what's already there, tutorial steps, and upcoming features in this Linaro open-source initiative.
+Download and be a part of our journey!"
 date: 2023-10-02 10:31:29 +01:00
 image: /assets/images/content/Code_Image_Core_tech.jpg
 tags: